lnjcjd/lnjcjd.github.io/README.md

 # lnjcjd.github.io
-for video demo       coded by yangchen     powered by lnjcjd.ltd
+for video demo
+coded by yangchen
+powered by lnjcjd.ltd

+init in 2024/06/19